stephenoken/Zooop-Server/README.md

 ## Deploying Server
 - `cd` into working directory
-- Run `npm start-dep` will open on port 80
+- Run `npm startProd` will open on port 80
 - Run `gulp` in the root of the project, this will open your default browser on port 3000

 ## Development Environment